What are Eraser Sponges?

 With the room lights on notice if the wall has a “paint shine.”
 If yes, there’s a chance that the wall has semi-gloss paint.
-The typical areas of a home painted with a high-gloss paint are baseboards, six-panel white interior doors.
-(Bathroom doors, closet doors, bedroom doors etc.) Garage doors and front doors are usually painted in a semi-gloss or a high gloss paint.
+The typical areas of a home painted with high-gloss paint are baseboards, six-panel white interior doors.
+(Bathroom doors, closet doors, bedroom doors, etc.) Garage doors and front doors are usually painted in semi-gloss or high gloss paint.

 Eraser Sponges Can Cut Heavy Grease on Oven Hoods

 Professional cleaners use Eraser Sponges on oven hoods in homes and restaurants.